10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 7) Sleep apnea Bi-PAP machine

-We received the below items at the same time.
+We received the following items at the same time.
 She went home with the wheelchair, while the hospital bed, lightweight medical-style walker, and bedside commode were delivered to the house the day she was discharged.
 We paid approximately $200 for those three items.

 8) Portable commode